FIBA–EuroLeague dispute

 The FIBA–EuroLeague Basketball controversy is a historical dispute between FIBA Europe and EuroLeague Basketball over control of the European-wide club basketball competitions.
 It initially started as a dispute between FIBA Europe and ULEB.

 Background

-ULEB was founded in 1991 from the Italian, Spanish and French leagues in an attempt to promote theirs clubs financial interests within the FIBA competitions.
+ULEB was founded in 1991 from the Italian, Spanish and French leagues in an attempt to promote their clubs' financial interests within the FIBA competitions.
 The union was celebrated with the ULEB All-Star Game, held annually for three seasons, featuring stars from the three leagues and also NBA guests like Charles Barkley, Scottie Pippen and Michael Jordan.
 In 1996 the Greek league joined ULEB.

 The Champions Cup was originally established by FIBA Europe, and it operated under its umbrella from 1958 until summer 2000, concluding with the 1999–00 season.
 In the 1990s the name changed to European League as runners-up were also included in the competition and the teams competed in groups rather than knock-out games.
 In 1996 it was renamed to FIBA EuroLeague.